ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 .. code-block:: console

-   $ md C:\dev
+   $ mkdir C:\dev

 Increase the Windows maximum path length
 ----------------------------------------

 By default, Windows is restricted to a maximum path length (MAX_PATH) of 260 characters.
 The ROS 2 build will use significantly longer path lengths, so we will increase that.
-Using the powershell session you started above, run the following:
+Using the session you started above, run the following:

 .. code-block:: console

-   $ New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force
+   $ powershell New-ItemProperty -Path "HKLM:\SYSTEM\CurrentControlSet\Control\FileSystem" -Name "LongPathsEnabled" -Value 1 -PropertyType DWORD -Force

 You can read more about this limitation in `Microsoft's documentation <https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry>`__.